Sonora, Texas Comfort Inn Hotel

-Guest Room: Stayed in room 111; king bed with roll-in shower.
+Stayed in room 111; king bed with roll-in shower.
 Doorways are 36″ or wider.
-Door opens with key card and there a lowered peephole in the door.
+The door opens with the key card and there is a lowered peephole in the door.
 The room has ample space to access either side of the bed, but the bed is a bit high (estimate 25-26″).
-Desk and bath vanity are appropriate height for wheelchair.
-Roll-in shower has removable plastic shower bench with back and hand-held shower head.
-Towel rack and tissue box mounted on wall behind toilet are too high.
-Closet pole is too high.
-Other room amenities like TV remote, coffee pot, power outlets, temperature controls, hair dryer, refrigerator and microwave are within reach.
+The desk and bath vanity are appropriate heights for wheelchairs.
+Roll-in shower has a removable plastic shower bench with a back and hand-held shower head.
+The towel rack and tissue box mounted on the wall behind the toilet are too high.
+The closet pole is too high.
+Other room amenities like a TV remote, coffee pot, power outlets, temperature controls, hair dryer, refrigerator, and microwave are within reach.

 Jeannette has used a manual wheelchair for mobility since an automobile accident in the early 80's.
 She spent many years working as an advocate for people with disabilities; promoting the passage of the Americans With Disabilities Act, serving as Miss Wheelchair Virginia, and writing the grant to found an independent living center where she was elected Chairman of the Board and implemented an advocacy training program.
 Now semi-retired, she enjoys traveling with her husband, riding her handcycle, and having more time to spend on photography and art.